danielhkuo/walpurgisbot-v2/README.md

 ---

 ## 📄 License
-This project is licensed under the MIT License.
+This project is licensed under the BSD-3 License.